xiekezhe/mfomd-b/README.md

-This is a implementation for `Neural Counterfactual Regret Minimization with Bootstrapping Learning`.
+This is a implementation for Neural OMD with Bootstrapping(Neural OMD-B).

+docker image are soo large to push to github.

+if you need it ,send email to zjxkz20170625@mail.ustc.edu.cn

+You can also build the docker image through the script under this link.

 ============
 requirements
 ------------